 - In a small saucepan whisk together soy sauce, 3 Tbsp water, honey, rice vinegar, garlic, ginger and sesame oil.
 Season lightly with salt as needed.
 Bring to a boil over medium-high heat.
 In a small bowl whisk together cornstarch with remaining 2 Tbsp water until well combined.
 Pour into sauce mixture, reduce to medium and allow to boil 1 minute while stirring constantly.
 Remove from heat and let cool slightly, about 5 - 10 minutes.

 - For the salmon and veggies:

 - Toss broccoli and carrots with olive oil and season with salt and pepper.
 Cut 4 sheets of 14-inch length aluminum foil.
 Divide broccoli and carrot mixture among sheets layering in center in an even layer.
 Set aside 1/4 cup of the sauce mixture then brush bottom sides of salmon fillets with a scant tablespoon of the sauce then rotate and place salmon over veggies.
 Brush tops of salmon with another scant tablespoon of the sauce mixture.
 Pull sides of foil inward (the short length) and seal then roll edges up (try to leave a little room for heat to circulate, don't wrap tightly).
 Place packets on a baking sheet.
 Bake in preheated oven until salmon has cooked through, about 25 minutes.
 Serve with brown or white rice if desired and remaining sauce.
+Sprinkle with green onions.

 - Recipe source: Cooking Classy, inspired by my Teriyaki Salmon